QAPyramid: Fine-grained Evaluation of Content Selection for Text Summarization: Introduction

 \section{Introduction}

-Human evaluation is considered the gold standard for benchmarking progress in text summarization \cite{kryscinski-etal-2019-neural, bhandari-etal-2020-evaluating, summeval, celikyilmaz2021evaluationtextgenerationsurvey, krishna-etal-2023-longeval}, and provides the necessary training or evaluation signals for developing automatic metrics~\cite{wei-jia-2021-statistical, 10.1162/tacl_a_00417, clark-etal-2021-thats}.
+Human evaluation is considered the gold standard for benchmarking progress in text summarization \citep{kryscinski-etal-2019-neural, bhandari-etal-2020-evaluating, summeval, celikyilmaz2021evaluationtextgenerationsurvey, krishna-etal-2023-longeval}, and provides the necessary training or evaluation signals for developing automatic metrics~\citep{wei-jia-2021-statistical, 10.1162/tacl_a_00417, clark-etal-2021-thats}.
 However, there is no consensus on how human evaluation should be conducted.
 Flawed human evaluation protocol can undermine the reliability of any subsequent automatic evaluations or their outcomes.
 A key indicator of an unreliable human evaluation is the low inter-annotator agreement, which makes the evaluation results difficult to reproduce.

-To make human evaluation more reliable, the Pyramid method \cite{nenkova-passonneau-2004-evaluating} was introduced as a reference-based and decomposition-based human evaluation protocol, which is proved to be more reproducible compared to direct assessment (refer to Section~\ref{sec:related} for discussions of why reference-based and decomposition-based evaluations are desirable).
-This method involves decomposing the reference summary into Semantic Content Units (SCUs), defined as ``semantically motivated, subsentential units,'' and then assessing whether each unit is \emph{present} (semantically entailed) in the system-generated summary.
-The protocol has been continuously refined for efficiency and reproducibility \cite{shapira-etal-2019-crowdsourcing, bhandari-etal-2020-evaluating, zhang-bansal-2021-finding, liu-etal-2023-revisiting}.
+To make human evaluation more reliable, the Pyramid method \citep{nenkova-passonneau-2004-evaluating} was introduced as a reference-based and decomposition-based human evaluation protocol.
+The reference defines what content should be selected for the summary, and decomposition reduces ambiguity when evaluating a long summary.
+Because of these, Pyramid is proved to be more reproducible compared to direct assessment (see more discussions in Section~\ref{sec:related}).
+In practice, Pyramid first decomposes the reference summary into Semantic Content Units (SCUs), defined as ``semantically motivated, subsentential units,'' and then assesses whether each unit is \emph{present} (semantically entailed) in the system-generated summary.
+The protocol has been continuously refined for efficiency and reproducibility \citep{shapira-etal-2019-crowdsourcing, bhandari-etal-2020-evaluating, zhang-bansal-2021-finding, liu-etal-2023-revisiting}.
 Despite the widespread recognition, we identify three significant issues with the underlying sub-unit decomposition step, on which the method is based.

 First, the lack of a systematic definition for SCUs leads to ambiguity and inconsistency.
 Although \citet{liu-etal-2023-revisiting} attempt to clarify the definition through the concept of Atomic Content Units (ACUs), they acknowledge that ``it can be impossible to provide a practical definition.''
 Consequently, the content included in each unit varies among annotators, and the granularity of units is inconsistent, ultimately compromising its reproducibility.
 Second, the minimal SCU/ACU typically encompasses one predicate along with two or more arguments.
 If a system summary incorrectly represents even one of these arguments, it receives zero credit despite partial correctness.
 For instance, as illustrated in Figure~\ref{fig:protocol_figure}, a system summary may state that ``the vaccine took 30 years to develop'' without mentioning who developed it.
 While this summary does not fully entail the semantics of ``British firm developed the vaccine,'' it should still receive credit for correctly indicating that ``the vaccine was developed.''
 Therefore, a finer-grained representation is necessary to capture each predicate and its individual arguments separately, allowing for partial credit in evaluation.
 Third, due to the lack of systematicity, the Pyramid method relies on experts to extract and formulate units to ensure quality, making the protocol more costly and less scalable.